Bryan-Shaloat-Be/Empire_movies-a/README.md

 - [Bryan Shaloat Be Barragan Pulido](https://github.com/Bryan-Shaloat-Be)

+## How did I do the project?

+The project was created following an angular course.
+I called the project Empire Movies to give it a theme.
+The entire design was centered around that theme.
+Logo, font and colors referring to the theme were placed.

+We thought about the super basic requirements of an entertainment hub to give the best experience to the user.

 ## Technical requirements

 The project was built with Angular, typescript, HTML5, CSS3 and nodejs